 CHS Innovative Teaching Initiative grants are limited to a maximum total award of $20,000 which can be used over a maximum period of two years.

 All faculty members in the College of Human Sciences (tenured, tenure-eligible, adjunct, visiting, lecturer or clinician) may apply for a grant.
 Faculty may submit proposals as individuals or may join with others to submit a proposal as a faculty team.

-The proposed submission deadline is Tuesday, November 14, 2017.
+The proposal submission deadline is noon on November 1, 2018.
 The award is announced in December.
 Refer to the Innovative Teaching Initiatives document for specific details.

 Recipients of an Innovative Teaching Grant must submit a final report no later than 90 days following the end of the grant cycle.
 The final report need not be lengthy but should include three basic parts: 1) a narrative of accomplishments, 2) a financial accounting of expenditures, and 3) a discussion of how the new course (or course improvement) will be sustained.